ESWAT/cektop/README.md

 ├─ package.json
 ```

 All of the magic is done in `gulpfile.js`, so take a look at that if you want to make modifications.
-Your Jade files also have visibility to some of the information stored in `package.json`, which you should modify to suit your project (you can see what is exposed in `gulpfile.js` under the Jade task).
+Your Pug files also have visibility to some of the information stored in `package.json`, which you should modify to suit your project (you can see what is exposed in `gulpfile.js` under the Pug task).

 ## License